 – Previous pregnancy loss due to a chromosomal abnormality

 – One partner carries a known chromosomal abnormality

 – Multiple pregnancy losses after spontaneous conception.

-Genetic counseling is an important step to determine if preimplantation genetic diagnosis is an appropriate option for a patient.
+Genetic counseling is an important step to determine if the preimplantation genetic diagnosis is an appropriate option for a patient.
 For couples undergoing IVF who are concerned that their child may inherit a genetic disorder or chromosomal abnormality, genetic counselors are available to discuss options and can advise patients on how raising a handicapped child may affect a family.